Event marketing: Event marketing worldwide

 The term "event marketing" became an important part of study in German, American, British, and Canadian markets.
 Event marketing had been considered equal to the promotion of an event in order to increase the sales of the tickets and was forgotten as a form of marketing.

 This conception changed with excessive studies in the late-20th and early-21st century.
 Philip Kotler's Marketing, which was published at the beginning of the century, is regarded as the first step to a clear definition of the term.
 It was later followed by a Danish publication Events as a strategic marketing tool written by Dorothe Gerritsen and Ronald van Olderen.
 Event marketing became recognized as a marketing tool, especially in Poland when it was introduced in the early 2000s.
 (Jaworowicz P., Jaworowicz M., Event marketing w Zintegrowanej Komunikacji Marketingowej, Warszawa 2016.)
 Polish academics mostly relied on Western studies and managed to build up the whole concept.

 According to The US Bureau of Labor Statistics, the event industry will grow by 44% from 2010 to 2020.
 A plurality of marketers (31%) believe event marketing to be the single-most effective marketing channel, with 27% voting on Content Marketing, and 25% on Email Marketing.

-HubSpot has listed 11 experiential marketing campaigns from worldwide renowned brands like Facebook, Google, Zappos, and Guinness, who have hosted or created events as an innovative way of advertising a product.
+HubSpot has highlighted 11 experiential marketing campaigns by globally renowned brands such as Facebook, Google, Zappos, and Guinness, showcasing how these companies have hosted or created events as innovative methods of advertising their products.
 Each of them was successful and attracted thousands of new customers.
 Marketing Insider Group has also listed 5 event marketing examples that are still being talked about.
 Among them, The Kia Dream Chute is mentioned as one of the best ideas.
 All of those events are considered one of the best marketing campaigns in the world.

 A study made by Jack Morton Worldwide shows that 11 out of 14 consumers prefer to get to know new products or services by experiencing them personally.

 Moreover, 74% of consumers say that connecting with branded event marketing experiences is making them more likely to buy the products which are being promoted, according to research done by The Event Marketing Institute and Mosaic.